Reading Test Results

-Eggplant Functional records a lot of different forms of run data, such as suite statistics, run history, and log files.
-These different kinds of data and possible ways to use them are described below.
+Eggplant Functional records a number of different types of run data such as suite statistics, run history, and log files.
+These different data types and their uses are described below.

 - Date and Time.
 The exact time of this log entry.